“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 If you don’t like Star Wars… well, first of all, you’re a monster, and second, please do not pass up this game over the theme.
 Rebellion plays like a very tense game of cat and mouse.
 Rebel players will be hiding throughout the galaxy striking back as they can and avoid the monstrous guns of the Empire, all while the Empire is blowing up planets and narrowing down the location of the hidden rebel base.
 It creates an amazing experience regardless of your favorite fandom.

-If you do like Star Wars… you should definitely check out our round-up of best Star Wars board games here.
+If you like Star Wars… you should definitely check out our round-up of best Star Wars board games here.

 878: Vikings – Invasions of England